 There are many ways to use a Smart Phone to Work with DBT.
 These notes just mention a few.

-Readers should be aware that "cloud computing" applications often change without warning, so these instructions may no longer work exactly as presented after such a change.
-Please use this page more as a source of inspiration than as an exact guide to functionality from any particular vendor.
+Disclaimer: Readers should beware that "cloud computing" applications change often and without warning, so these instructions may no longer work exactly as presented after any such a change.
+Kindly use this page more as a source of inspiration than as an exact guide to functionality from a particular vendor.
+(Note: All logos shown below and products described are trademarked by their respective owners.)

 These instructions allow you to scan a small section of text with your Smart Phone camera, have it converted to text, and subsequently load the text into DBT for braille production.
 These instructions use the Adobe ExportPDF software, which costs $20 annually for a license to produce a limited number of pages in a year.